Tyler Huntley: Cleveland Browns (first stint)

 On March 20, 2024, Huntley signed with the Cleveland Browns.
 On August 29, Huntley was released after making the 53-man roster due to a lack of trade interest.

 Baltimore Ravens (second stint)

 On August 30, 2024, Huntley was signed to the Ravens' practice squad to fill the third-string quarterback role.

 Miami Dolphins

 On September 16, 2024, Huntley was signed off the Baltimore Ravens' practice squad by the Miami Dolphins, who were looking to strengthen the quarterback position after starter Tua Tagovailoa was sidelined due to concussion protocol.
 He began with the Dolphins as the third-string quarterback, behind Skylar Thompson and Tim Boyle.
 Following an injury to Thompson, Huntley was named the starter for the Dolphins' Week 4 game against the Tennessee Titans, with Boyle serving as his backup.
+He would throw for 96 yards and rush for 40 yards in a 31–12 loss.
+Huntley would lead the Dolphins to a 15–10 win over the New England Patriots in Week 5 throwing for 194 yards and rushing for 7 yards.
+Huntley would start Week 7 against the Indianapolis Colts though he would get injured in the third quarter after a right shoulder injury.
 Huntley started the Week 17 game against the Cleveland Browns in place of Tagovailoa, who was injured.
 He led the team to a 20–3 win with 225 passing yards and one passing touchdown to go with seven carries for 52 rushing yards and a rushing touchdown.
+Huntley would start the following Week against the New York Jets, where he would complete 25 of 41 passes and throw for 227 yards in a 32–20 loss.